VAT in Brazil is composed of three main indirect taxes: the tax on sales and certain services (ICMS), the excise tax and the service tax.

 What other taxes do companies need to pay in Brazil?

-Apart from the VAT in Brazil, companies are also subject to the following taxes:
+Apart from the VAT in Brazil, companies are also subject to the following taxes in 2024:

 The import tax is another federal tax that applies to the permanent import of goods in the country.
 It has variable rates, depending on the product.